 Like a lot of filmmakers out there, when we first saw Vincent Laforet’s behind-the-scenes video showcasing Freefly System’s Movi M10, we were very excited.
 A tool that uses motors to stabilize a camera on a 3-axis gimbal?
 Yep, that’s pretty cool, but what really made it revolutionary was it’s design.
 You didn’t need a vest to operate it, and it wasn’t cumbersome, or long, or wide.
 It was actually a pretty small setup, and when we saw the operators pass the rig through hula-hoops, dip it close to the ground, and hop on roller blades in one take, we all knew the game had been changed.

-Only a year after that, the Movi M5 brings those same revolutionary traits in a smaller setup and an affordable cost, and as soon as we saw the slightest hint that a Canon C100 could be mounted on one, we didn’t hesitate to order one and start flying.
+Only a year after that, the Movi M5 brings those same revolutionary traits in a smaller setup and at an affordable cost, and as soon as we saw the slightest hint that a Canon C100 could be mounted on one, we didn’t hesitate to order it and start flying.
 Now, there is a bit of a learning curve when trying to get a C100 to work flawlessly with the Movi M5 since you do have to remove the side grip off of the body, so we decided to make a video (sitting at the bottom of this post) that hits on what we really love about the Movi and how we mount and operate a C100 on it.
 We called on our good friend and amazing street photographer, Tyler Hayward, to be the star as we followed him around the west side of Toronto for the day.

 We don’t want to touch on anything that we talk about in the video, but we did want to write a short post on what we like about the Movi M5 (because we’re just that excited about it).

 If I were to list everything I like about the Movi, we’d be here all day.
 I’m Movi obsessed.
-It’s been a few weeks since it came in and I still get urges to bring it out with me on dog walks just to try out new movements and settings, and that speaks volumes about how much fun it is to play with this thing.
+It’s been a few weeks since it came in and I still get urges to bring it out with me on dog walks just to try out new movements and settings and that speaks volumes about how much fun it is to play with this thing.

-We haven’t had a chance to even throw a DSLR on it because we’ve just been so happy with the C100.
-With a DSLR, you’re confined to the old workarounds of flying a steadicam — having to stop down to f/8 or lower, calculating hyperfocal distances, and not getting the sharpest footage in the world.
+We haven’t had a chance to even throw a DSLR on the Movi because we’ve just been so happy with the C100.
+With a DSLR, you’re confined to the old workarounds of flying a steadicam — having to stop down to f/8 or higher, calculating hyperfocal distances, and not getting the sharpest footage in the world.
 But a C100 with the dual-pixel upgrade is a beast on the M5, pushing the limits of what can be achieved as a single operator.
 That means shooting wide open isn’t an issue anymore, and flying on a stabilizer at f/1.4 really is a jaw-dropping experience.

 A Few Concerns…